Nikon D500 vs D5600

-The Nikon D500 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in January 2016 and November 2016.
+The Nikon D500 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in January 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D5600 provides 24 MP.
+The D500 has a resolution of 20.7 megapixels, whereas the D5600 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (29 percent) than the Nikon D500.
 Moreover, the D5600 is substantially lighter (46 percent) than the D500.
 It is worth mentioning in this context that the D500 is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |5.||Nikon D5500||124 mm||97 mm||70 mm||470 g||820||n||Jan 2015||899||ebay.com|

 |7.||Nikon D750||141 mm||113 mm||78 mm||750 g||1230||Y||Sep 2014||2,299||ebay.com|